 Being present in our lives should be simple but unfortunately, for a lot of us, it’s not an easy task.
 Our minds like to be busy and this often means we’re thinking about the past or planning the future and not fully engaging in the here and now.
 I’ve been practicing daily mindfulness and meditation for over a year and today I’m sharing a few tips that have helped me to be mindful in everyday life.

 1. BE PRESENT AND INTENTIONAL

 Being fully present helps us to live life to the full.
 It makes everything we do more enjoyable, even those mundane everyday tasks like folding our clothes or washing the dishes.
-It’s valuable to bring a little more awareness and intention to the things we do on autopilot, and by approaching them in a more focused way they can become moments of calm.
-I use activities like walking and travel as reminders to be mindful and they stop me rushing through my day.
+It’s valuable to bring a little more awareness and intention to the things we do on autopilot and by approaching them in a more focused way they can become moments of calm.
+I use activities like walking and travel as reminders to be mindful.
+They stop me rushing through my day.

 2. FOCUS ON ONE TASK AT A TIME

-Focusing on one task at a time makes life simpler and easier.
-And when we fully engage in one activity rather than multi-tasking we’re far more productive.
+Focusing on one task at a time makes life simpler and easier and when we fully engage in one activity rather than multi-tasking we tend to be more productive.
 Everyone likes to get stuff done and being mindful can really help us to succeed.
-I don’t now about you but I love crossing things off my to-do list so single tasking is definitely my preferred way to work!
+I don’t know about you, but I love crossing things off my to-do list so single tasking is my preferred way to work!

 3. DO LESS BY EDITING OUT THE UNNECESSARY

 There are many ways we can simplify our lives, from removing excess clutter to saying no to the things we don’t want to do.
 When we stop rushing our minds become less busy making it easier to focus on the present moment.